EPA-WG/custom-element-dist/src/material/theme/tokens/cem-layering.md

 ### 7.1 Required rung tokens

-The ladder is required and complete as defined in §2.3.
+The 7-tier ladder rungs are required and must remain stable.

-**Normative rules**

-- Themes **MUST** provide values for all 7 rung tokens.
-- Themes **MAY** provide intermediate “micro” rungs for animation, but they are not part of the canonical contract.

 ### 7.2 Appearance-change principle